benschac/online-courses/README.md

-# online-courses
+# online-educational-materal
 The Internet is chucked full of great information and cat videos.
-This repository holds a collection of online course work from around the web.
+This repository holds a collection of online course work and challenges from around the web.

 - [Microsoft's Asyc Javascript (Still in Progress)](https://courses.edx.org/courses/course-v1:Microsoft+DEV234x+1T2017/)
 - [MongoDB's Intro to MEAN](https://courses.edx.org/courses/course-v1:MongoDBx+M101x+2T2016/info)